topoteretes/cognee-starter/README.md

 ## Run the Low-Level Pipeline

-This script processes the given JSON data about companies and employees, making it searchable via a graph.
+This script implements its own pipeline with custom ingestion task.
+It processes the given JSON data about companies and employees, making it searchable via a graph.

 ```
 python src/pipelines/low_level.py